SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-11-impeachment-action.md

 <img src="{{ site.baseurl }}/images/2021-02-11-impeachment-action-ucs.jpg" width="400" height="215" alt="UCS: productive conversations with legislator's staff" title="UCS: productive conversations with legislator's staff" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 Similar material from 2008 by the Union of Concerned Scientists <sup id="fn2a">[[2]](#fn2)</sup>
 (hey, remember _my_ tribe) also suggests calling.
 But in cases like this where it's about an imminent vote, definitely call the DC office.
-Ask to speak to the aide who handles informing your senator about constituent opinions on impeachment.
+Ask to speak to the aide who handles informing your senator about constituent opinions on impeachment (if that's complicated, just speak with whomever answers the phone, as the call will be logged in the constituent database system either way).
 Let them know you are a constituent, and are registered to vote.
+They may ask your name, address, and zip code.
 Know your facts, and be brief. <sup id="fn3a">[[3]](#fn3)</sup>

 So, there it is: if you are a constituent of a Republican senator (especially one soon up for re-election or retiring), call their DC office and tell the aide you are a constituent and a